-Speaking in retrospect about his 1979 film, director Francis Ford Coppola once said, “Apocalypse Now is not about Vietnam, it is Vietnam.”
+Speaking retrospectively about his 1979 film, director Francis Ford Coppola once said, “Apocalypse Now is not about Vietnam, it is Vietnam.”

 The broad outline of the script is adapted from Joseph Conrad’s bleak 1902 novella Heart of Darkness, which concerns nineteenth-century European imperialism in Africa.

-Screenwriter John Milius transplants the latter two-thirds of Conrad’s tale to Southeast Asia and gives us the story of Captain Benjamin L Willard (Martin Sheen), United States Army assassin (pictured at right), and his final assignment in Vietnam.
+Screenwriter John Milius transplants the latter part of Conrad’s tale to Southeast Asia and gives us the story of Captain Benjamin L Willard (Martin Sheen), United States Army assassin (pictured), and his final assignment in Vietnam.

 “I wanted a mission,” Willard says in voice-over narration, “and, for my sins, they gave me one.
 When it was over, I’d never want another.”

-Willard’s mission is to journey up the Nung River into Cambodia, and there find and kill Colonel Walter E Kurtz, a renegade Green Beret officer who has organised a force of Montagnard tribesmen into his own private army, which Kurtz has been using to wage war in his own way, on his own terms.
+Willard’s mission is to journey up the Nùng River into Cambodia and there find Colonel Walter E Kurtz – a renegade Green Beret officer who has organised a force of Montagnard tribesmen into his own private army – and terminate him “with extreme prejudice”.

 Kurtz’s methods of fighting the Viet Cong are unremittingly savage – according to the General who briefs Willard on his mission: “He’s out there operating without any decent restraint, totally beyond the pale of any acceptable human conduct.”

-And so Willard begins his own journey into the heart of darkness, courtesy of a Navy patrol boat and its crew: Chief Phillips (Albert Hall); Clean (Larry Fishburne); Chef (Frederic Forrest); and Lance (Joseph Bottoms).
-Along the way, Willard and the sailors encounter people and situations that highlight the absurdity of the American approach to the war.
+And so Willard begins his own journey into the heart of darkness, courtesy of a Navy river patrol boat and its crew: Chief Phillips (Albert Hall); Mr Clean (Larry Fishburne); Chef (Frederic Forrest); and Lance (Joseph Bottoms).
+Along the way, Willard and the patrol boat crew encounter people and situations that highlight the absurdity of the American approach to the war.

 This idea is brought in early when Willard remarks after accepting the mission to find and kill Kurtz: “Charging people with murder in this place was like handing out speeding tickets at the Indy 500.”

-The absurdity escalates when Willard meets Colonel Kilgore (Robert Duvall), who commands the Airmobile unit that is supposed to escort Willard’s boat to the mouth of the Nung River.
+The absurdity escalates when Willard meets Lieutenant Colonel Bill Kilgore (Robert Duvall), a macho 1st Cavalry commander and surfing enthusiast who leads the Airmobile unit that is supposed to escort Willard’s boat to the mouth of the Nùng River.

-Kilgore (pictured at left) is bored at the prospect, until he learns that the section of coast where he is supposed to deliver Willard offers excellent currents for surfing.
+Kilgore (pictured) is bored at the prospect until he learns that the section of coast where he is supposed to deliver Willard offers excellent currents for surfing.